clarkfitzg/phd_research/milestones/proposals.md

 command.
 In general a shell command could call any program and do anything.

 The case with SQL queries is similar.
-If we know the target semantics then we can generate basic SQL, but if we start with SQL then we need the ability to parse and semantically analyze the SQL.
+If we know the target semantics then we can generate basic SQL that complies with R's DBI package, but if we start with SQL then we need the ability to parse and semantically analyze the SQL.
 This is a complex task.

 I would prefer to separate the code that initially loads the external data from the remainder of the script.
 We can replace this code with more